 It’s a surprisingly easy drive to get to this beach too.
 The road is paved all the way except for the last 300 meters to the small parking area.
-We’ve explained in detail how to get to Voulolimni beach in our other West Crete Travel guide.
+We’ve explained in detail how to get to Voulolimni beach in our West Crete Travel guide.

 18. Paralia Menies Beach, North West Crete

 If you’re an adventure lover, then Paralia Menies is another off the beaten track beach to add to your Crete travel itinerary.